icing/mod_md/README.md

 Apache will accept this configuration, but - as you will find out - will not request a certificate for the mail domain.
 What is happening?

 `mod_md` sees that `mail.mydomain.com` is not used in any host.
 Therefore, there is no need to have a certificate for it.
-This is what the module calls the `MDDriveMode` and it is `auto` by default.
+This is what the module calls the `MDRenewMode` and it is `auto` by default.
 If you change this to `always`, it will request certificates also for managed domain that appear not to be in use.

 ## How to Have Individual Settings